lorddev/utilities/README.md

             }
         }
     }
+    ```

 Now you can do all of your exception logging with just one simple line of code.

+### RssConverter

+This class makes it easy to download an RSS feed and parse it.
+It reads the data with LinqToXml and can output it in JSON format for easy portability.
+You can utilize the `PostFilter` delegate to filter the results even further.

 ### License